TAGC-NetworkBiology/OBRWR/README.md

 localhost:XXXX where XXXX is the port defined in the docker.sh

-We define environment variables in the initrc at the root [here]:
-Please make sure the paths are set as necessary.
-We assume a Unix system is being used.

 ## Docker
 The only dependency is Docker.
 See https://docs.docker.com/engine/install/

 ## Importing container images
-In order to run the containers you will have to import the images from ./container_images
+In order to run the containers you will have to import the images from NODES_Project_Zenodo/container_images

 ```console
 foo@bar:$ docker load < <file>.tar
 ```

+## Root initrc
+We define environment variables in the initrc at the root [here]:
+Please make sure the paths are set as necessary.
+We assume a Unix system is being used.
+All other initrc should not be modified.

 ## Running a particular container
-In the appropriate folders we will give the instructions to run the containers.

-From a folder with 00_InputData,...,06_Documentation : have a look at docker.sh
+From a folder with a docker.sh/docker_method.sh and initrc.\\
+Take a look at docker.sh
 ```console
 foo@bar:$ cat docker.sh
 sudo docker run -dp 8892:8888 \